-Adjunct Faculty Spotlight: Dr. Mathangi Subramanian, CCTE ProgramBy mst • Apr 16th, 2012 • Category: Communication, Computing, and Technology Education
+Adjunct Faculty Spotlight: Dr. Mathangi Subramanian, CCTE ProgramBy mst • Apr 16th, 2012 • Category: Communication, Media, and Learning Technologies Design

 Dr. Mathangi Subramanian, an Adjunct Assistant Professor in the Communication, Computing and Technology (CCTE) in Education program, teaching TV and the Development of Youth, and have taught Human and Social Dimensions of Peace.
 She is also a Teachers College graduate of the CCTE doctoral program, Ed.D.
 2010, where Professor Lalitha Vasudevan and Professor Ellen Meier were her advisors.
 Professor.
 Subramanian is a Senior Policy Analyst, in the policy division within the New York City Council.